nblythe/dbn/dbn_roots/README.md

 - `-k <key>`: Databento API key (required)
+- `-c`: Dump as a C header instead of a simple list
 - `-o <path>`: Dump roots to file instead of standard output
 - `-h`: Show usage information and exit